Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

 \begin{proposition} The barcode factorization $A = B \Lambda B^{-1}$ is a quiver isomorphism. \end{proposition} \begin{proof} We have shown that the factorizations at each step exist, and by \cref{lem:diagram_matrix} each matrix passing step is a quiver isomorphism. \end{proof}

-The following theorem recasts the known fact that a barcode determines the isomorphism class of a zigzag or persistence module in terms of the barcode form.
+We can state the fact that a barcode determines the isomorphism class of a zigzag or persistence module in terms of the barcode form:

-\begin{theorem} The barcode form $\Lambda$ of a quiver representation of type $A_n$ uniquely determines its isomorphism class. \end{theorem} \begin{proof} If two quivers represented by companion matrices $A, A'$ have the same barcode factorization, then $\Lambda = B^{-1} A B = (B')^{-1} A' B'$, so $A' = B' B^{-1} A B (B')^{-1}$.
-Thus, the quivers are isomorphic via the isomorphsim represented by $B' B^{-1}$.
+\begin{theorem} The barcode form $\Lambda$ of a quiver representation of type $A_n$ uniquely determines its isomorphism class. \end{theorem} \begin{proof} This follows from the fact that the barcode form encodes the interval indecomposables in \cref{prop:barcode_form}, and the fact that the interval indecomposables uniquely determine the isomorphism class \cite{gabrielI, ZZtheory2010}.

-Now, suppose that two quivers represented by $A, A'$ are isomorphic, that is, $A' = M A M^{-1}$ for some quiver isomorphism matrix $M$.
-In general, the barcode factorization algorithm will play out very differently on the two companion matrices, with different $L$, $E$, $U$, and $P$ factors at each step, and it isn't obvious that the intervals recovered by \cref{alg:extraction} will be the same.